orlyprofili/carport-cli-app/SETUP.md

 2. **Install iOS Pods**:
     ```bash
-    cd ios && pod install && cd ..
+    cd ios && bundle exec pod install && cd ..
     ```
-   (see 4. **Xcode Signing**, you need to do this before npm running on iOS devices)
+   *Note: Ensure you have configured signing in Xcode as described in the [iOS Setup](#2-ios-setup-physical-device) section before running on a physical device.*

 3. **Start Metro Bundler**:
     Open a terminal and run: